vOptSolver/vOptLib/UKP/repeatedCosts.md

 There are two subclasses in the instances provided by [1]: C and D.

-We describe first the generation of instances of class C.
++ Generation of instances of class C:

-A process is repeated to generated both objective costs.
-The length l of a plateau is generated following an uniform distribution in {1,...,0.1n} where n is the size of the problem.
+    The length $`l`$ of a plateau is generated following an uniform distribution in {1,...,0.1n} where $`n`$ is the size of the problem.
-A cost is generated following an uniform distribution in {1,...,100} and is repeated l times.
+A cost is generated following an uniform distribution in {1,...,100} and is repeated $`l`$ times.
 The weights are generated independently following an uniform distribution in {1,...,100}.
+The principle is repeated until both objective costs are generated.

++ Generation of instances of class D:

     The instances of class D are obtained from the instances of class C by replacing the first objective by the second in reverse order.

-These instances are denoted by 2KPn-1C.dat or 2KPn-1D.dat where n is the size of the problem.
+These instances are denoted by 2KPn-1C.dat or 2KPn-1D.dat where $`n`$  is the size of the problem.

 ## Format
 The format of all of these data files is: